 Occult & Witchcraft

 Those spiritually inclined will appreciate sacred items such as crystals, candles, incense, divination tools or ritual supplies.
 No matter where you live in the world, there is most likely a metaphysical shop located close to you.
-I’m fortunate enough that a monthly event called Witch Walk features a variety of vendors selling pagan, occult and other spiritual wares.
+A monthly event called Witch Walk features a variety of vendors selling pagan, occult and other spiritual wares.
 Before COVID-19, it would take place in a city local to me, but now it hosts virtual events on Instagram so anyone across the globe can join and browse.
 It’s a great way to support small businesses.
 I’ve attended and found some unique and rare gifts for close friends that included healing spray oils, an intention candle and blessed jewelry.

 The Nightmare Before Christmas

 You can find Jack Skellington, Sally and other characters on luggage, apparel, coffee mugs, décor and much more.
 Special editions of the movie and soundtrack have been released over the years.
 I own the soundtrack on vinyl, which makes for a nice collector’s item.
-Retailers such as Hot Topic, shopDisney and Amazon provide many options, but a search on Etsy will also provide a slew of small business owners crafting their own unique merch and because their goods are most likely not mass produced, you have a better chance of scoring a one-of-a kind keepsake for that special someone.
+Retailers such as Hot Topic provide many options, but a search on Etsy will also provide a slew of small business owners crafting their own unique merch and because their goods are most likely not mass produced, you have a better chance of scoring a one-of-a kind keepsake for that special someone.

 There you have it—7 spooky gift ideas to hopefully lessen the stress of holiday shopping.
 Keep in mind, this list can also come in handy for birthdays and other special occasions.
 If you have other suggestions, please do share!